New York Robbery Laws

 New York Robbery Laws: Related Resources

 Robbery is considered a violent crime because of the requirement that there be the use or threat of violence in order to carry it out.
 Therefore, the penalties upon conviction always include prison time.
-If you have been charged with this serious crime, you may want to have a New York defense attorney evaluate your case, at no cost to you.
+If you have been charged with this serious crime, you will benefit from the counsel of a New York defense attorney.

 Contact a qualified attorney.